-- 1. Where required or used, sanders shall: - A. Be of the hopper cartridge-valve type. - B. Have a metal hopper with all interior surfaces treated to prevent condensation of moisture. - C. Be of at least 100-pound (grit) capacity. - D. Have a cover on the filler opening of the hopper, which screws into place, sealing the unit airtight. - E. Have discharge tubes extending to the front of each rear wheel under the fender. - F. Have no-clogging discharge tubes with slush-proof, non-freezing rubber nozzles. - G. Be operated by an electric switch with a telltale pilot light mounted on the instrument panel. - H. Be exclusively driver controlled.
+- 1. Where required or used, sanders shall: - A. Be of the hopper cartridge-valve type. - B. Have a metal hopper with all interior surfaces treated to prevent condensation of moisture. - C. Be of at least 100-pound (grit) capacity. - D. Have a cover on the filler opening of the hopper, which screws into place, sealing the unit airtight. - E. Have discharge tubes extending to the front of each rear wheel under the fender. - F. Have no-clogging discharge tubes with slush-proof, non-freezing rubber nozzles.

-- I. Have a gauge to indicate the hopper needs refilling when it is down to one quarter full. - 2.
+- G. Be operated by an electric switch with a telltale pilot light mounted on the instrument panel. - H. Be exclusively driver controlled. - I. Have a gauge to indicate the hopper needs refilling when it is down to one quarter full. - 2.
 Automatic traction chains may be installed.

-Trash Container and Holding Device
+Trash Container and Holding Device Shall Be Required

-- 1. Where required or used, the trash container shall: - A. Be of fire resistant polyethylene or equivalent material. - B. Be no greater than 14-quart capacity. - C. Be secured by a holding device that is designed to prevent movement and allow easy removal and replacement. - D. Be installed in an accessible location in the driver's compartment, not obstructing passenger use of the service door or access to emergency equipment.
+- 1. The trash container shall: - A. Be of fire resistant polyethylene or equivalent material. - B. Be no greater than 14-quart capacity. - C. Be secured to the floor to prevent movement and allow easy removal and replacement. - D. Be installed in an accessible location in the driver's compartment, not obstructing passenger use of the service door or access to emergency equipment.